HoTrongThi/Hospital-Management/README.md

 ### Java Server Pages (JSP)
 JSP is a simple yet powerful technology for creating and maintaining dynamic-content web pages.
 It is based on the Java programming language and can be thought of as an extension to servlets.
 JSP provides more functionality than servlets.
 A JSP page consists of HTML tags and JSP tags, making it easier to maintain since designing and development are separated.

 ---

-### How to Run the Project
-1. Install **NetBeans 8.2**.
-2. Install **MySQL 5.7** and set up the database.
-3. Deploy the application on **GlassFish Server**.
-4. Open the project in NetBeans and configure the `web.xml` for the desired settings.
-5. Run the project and access it via the web browser.

----